Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-Sec.~\ref{sec:tensors} explained how the vector space $V$, carrying a representation $\rho$, can be decomposed into irreducible subspaces.
+Sec.~\ref{sec:tensors} explained how the vector space $V$, carrying an $\oth$ representation $\rho$, can be decomposed into irreducible subspaces.
 The same can be done for the subspace $V_s$, which carries a representation $\pi$ containing a subset of the irreducible subspaces in $\rho$.
-Just as one could solve Eq.~\ref{eq:infer-cob} with $\rho$ to obtain $\b{S}_\rho$ in Eq.~\ref{eq:stack-cob}, the same can be done using $\pi = \b{P}_s\rho\b{P}_s^T$ to obtain $\b{S}_{\pi}$.
-The transformation that expresses a flattened tensor $\vflat(\b{T})$ in the spherical basis, accounting for index permutation symmetries, is therefore $\b{S}_{\pi}\b{P}_s$\footnote{It is important to note that, because of their reference to $\pi$ and $\rho$, respectively, $\b{S}_{\pi}$ and $\b{P}_s$ depend on the tensor being considered.
-If different instances of these matrices appear in the same equation, they will be explicitly distinguished, but otherwise, it should be understood that they represent the realization appropriate to the tensor they transform.}.
+Just as one could solve Eq.~\ref{eq:infer-cob} with $\rho$ to obtain $\tens{S}_\rho$ in Eq.~\ref{eq:stack-cob}, the same can be done using $\pi = \tens{P}_s\rho\tens{P}_s^{\mathrm{T}}$ to obtain $\tens{S}_{\pi}$.

+It is important to note that the projector and change-of-basis matrices are tensor-specific: for each tensor $\tens{X}$, $\tens{P}_s$ is constructed from the index-permutation symmetry of $\tens{X}$, and $\tens{S}_{\pi}$ is constructed from the corresponding $\oth$ representation on the reduced component space $V_s$.
+Hence, we introduce the superscript $[\tens{X}]$ to indicate which tensor these operators act on.
+The transformation that expresses a flattened tensor $\vflat\qty(\tens{T})$ in the spherical basis, accounting for index permutation symmetries, is therefore $\tens{S}_{\pi}^{[\tens{T}]}\tens{P}_s^{[\tens{T}]}$.
 One can use an ENN to output components in the subspace $V_s$ and transform back to $V$ to obtain predictions satisfying index permutation symmetries.
-An implementation of this is available in the \c{CartesianTensor} class of the \c{e3nn} library \cite{geiger_e3nn_2022}.
+An implementation of this is available in the \c{CartesianTensor} class of the \c{e3nn} library \citep{geiger_e3nn_2022}.